 Read the Medication Guide if available, and the Patient Information Leaflet provided by your pharmacist before you start using diclofenac and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 This medication is for use on the skin only.
-Apply this medication to clean, dry skin, as directed by your doctor, usually 40 drops for each knee four times daily.
+Apply this medication to clean, dry skin, as directed by your doctor, usually 2 or 4 times daily.
 The dosage is based on your medical condition and response to treatment.

-Place 10 drops of this medication into the hand or directly onto the affected knee.
-Spread the medication evenly around the front, back, and sides of the knee.
+Place this medication first into the hand or directly onto the affected knee.
+Then spread the medication evenly around the front, back, and sides of the knee.
 Repeat these steps until you have applied the prescribed dose to cover all surfaces of the knee.
 Repeat on the other knee if directed to do so by your doctor.
 Let the medication dry for several minutes.
 Do not touch the treated knee, allow other people to touch it, or wear clothing over it until the treated knee is completely dry.
 Consult your doctor or pharmacist if you have any questions on how to use this medication.